g-bulgarit/Waves/README.md

 # Waves
-This thing draws sines for your favourite image.
-Why?
-I don't know.
+Takes in an image and tries to draw it with horizontal sine waves, with changing amplitude.

-Parameters can be tweaked to achieve peak image clarity.\
+Parameters can be tweaked to change image clarity.
-Is image clarity necessary?
-Surely I wouldn't know.
 _________________
 # Example
 <img height=600px src="https://i.imgur.com/HheibfC.png">